 Refinements of Independent Review Process (IRP)

-The group reached broad consensus on elements of the enhance IRP, such as diversity of the panel and community-driven selection processes.
-Additionally, a subgroup will be formed to further develop IRP rules and procedures and determine what parts of the IRP are out of scope for Work Stream 1.
+The group reached broad agreement on elements of the enhanced IRP, including diversity as a guideline for conformation and community-driven panel selection processes.
+Additionally, a subgroup will be formed to further develop IRP rules and procedures as well as fine tune the subject matter for IRP.

 Next Steps

-Over the coming months, the group faces the challenge of addressing all outstanding issues and compiling a complete second draft proposal for public comment on [x].
-The CCWG-Accountability aims to have a Work Stream 1 proposal finalized and distributed to the ICANN chartering organizations prior to ICANN54 in Dublin.
+Over the coming days, the group faces the challenge of addressing all outstanding issues and compiling a complete second draft proposal for a 40-day public comment from 31 July until 23:59 UTC on 8 August.
+It is important to note that this public comment period will directly parallel the public comment on the Interim Final Transition Proposal being assembled by the IANA Stewardship Transition Coordination Group (ICG).

+The first public comment included over 60 submissions that the CCWG-Accountability is carefully considering.
+Comments were helpful in preparing for the Paris meeting and are being considered in developing the 2nd Draft Proposal.
+Responses to these comments will be published along with references to the 2nd Draft Proposal to acknowledge substantive changes where applicable.

-Based on the current work plan, the group anticipates that the CCWG-Accountability Work Stream 1 proposal will be transferred to U.S. National Telecommunications Information Administration (NTIA) with the IANA Stewardship Transition Coordination Group (ICG) final IANA Stewardship Transition proposal in late October or early November.
+The CCWG-Accountability aims to have a Work Stream 1 proposal finalized and distributed to its chartering organizations prior to ICANN54 in Dublin.
+Based on the current work plan, the group confirms its plans aiming at delivering the Work Stream 1 proposal to the U.S. National Telecommunications Information Administration (NTIA), by late October or early November.

 For more information, visit: https://community.icann.org/display/acctcrosscomm/CCWG+on+Enhancing+ICANN+Accountability